hmc-cs111-fall2016/project-ideas/free-1.md

 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_

-Some sort of automation would be helpful to expedite the process of adding class/meetings to your schedule, as I mentioned above.
+Some sort of automation would be helpful to expedite the process of adding classes/meetings to your schedule.
 A general purpose language would solve this problem, but would be much less intuitive for users.
 With a DSL, you could create primitives like "daily" or "weekly" that would help bridge the gap between the code and the semantic model.
 In addition, many people who might use this app might not be familiar with coding.
 Therefore, it would be easier to introduce them to a smaller set of keywords and syntax that are specific to the use.
 Also, you could build some underlying machinery into the DSL, for example a function that allows you to display the calendar.
 This would be very hard to do in a general-purpose programming language, but hopefully with a DSL you could extract the details away into a primitive (An API would achieve the same result here, but would not be as useful for the reasons previously mentioned).

 ### Why you?
 _What excites you about this idea?
 How did you come up with it?_

-I first heard of this idea during a coding interview, and it seemed like a very practical idea.
+I first heard of this idea during a coding interview, and it seemed very practical.
 I am mostly interested in it because, as I was adding all of my classes to my schedule this year, I had to do many similar and tedious tasks.
-For each event, after I specified the title, location, and start and end time, I had to:
+For each event, after I specified the title, location, and start and end time, I had
+to:

     1. Press "View More Options"
     2. Press Repeat -> Weekly